Whales, dolphins, porpoises

 CRESLI's cetacean research goals are multifaceted, and mainly directed at photo identification (particularly of fin whales, sperm whales and humpback whales) and collection and analysis of basic ecological and behavioral data from all cetacean species encountered.

-Data collected by CRESLI scientists over 25 years indicate that 19 species of cetaceans utilize Long Island's waters.
+Data collected by CRESLI scientists over 25 years indicate that 19 species of cetaceans have been found in and/or utilize Long Island's waters.